opendocsg/slw-judgments-backfill/2018_SGHC_2/report.md

 **_Rationale_**

-15     This can be dealt with briefly as the general points are well-known and summarised in _Kee Yau Chong v S H Interdeco Pte Ltd_ [2014] 1 SLR 189.
+15     This can be dealt with briefly as the general points are well-known and summarised in _Kee Yau Chong v S H Interdeco Pte Ltd_ <span class="citation">[2014] 1 SLR 189</span>.
 A few points will suffice.
 The long title of the statute states that the WICA is “[a]n Act relating to the payment of compensation to employees for injury suffered in the course of their employment.”
 The WICA has a long history.
 It has been amended numerous times and dates back to the Workmen’s Compensation Act (Act 25 of 1975) and beyond.

 16     At the second reading of the Work Injury Compensation (Amendment) Bill 2011 (Bill 18 of 2011) (see _Singapore Parliamentary Debates, Official Report_ (21 November 2011) vol 88), acting Minister of Manpower Tan Chuan-Jin explained the Government’s thinking behind the WICA and the 2011 amendments thus: